when should you replace your grow light bulbs

 It also means that the plants that are getting more light in the plant canopy will have more water requirements.

-Light intensity varies across the plant canopy.
+The light intensity of LED plant grow lights varies across the plant canopy.
 Typically, plants that fall right under the grow lights receive the most light.
 This spot is known as the 'hotspot'.

 On the other hand, light intensity is lesser where plants are grown further from the light source.
 This is why light placement, intensity, and uniformity play a huge role in maximizing yield in indoor gardening.

-Likewise, if you have multiple lights in a grow room, it's important to keep the right placement and distance in mind to ensure that light spreads evenly in the grow room.
+Likewise, if you have multiple lights in a grow room like a grow tent, it's important to keep the right placement and distance in mind to ensure that light spreads evenly in the grow room.

 Now, let's take a look at how long LED grow lights last.